 To enable the option, go to ‘Chat preferences‘ within the Settings menu and check the ‘Enter is send‘ box.
 This option is not available in the iOS version of WhatsApp.

 6. Create shortcuts to WhatsApp conversations

-If you're a WhatsApp addict then you probably get fed up with launching the app every time you want to speak to someone.
-In the Android version of the app you can create shortcuts to conversations that appear on your home screen, so you don't even need to open the application to pick up on conversations - just tap the icon with the name of the contact.
+If you’re a WhatsApp addict, then you probably get fed up with launching the app every time you want to speak to someone.
+In the Android version of the app you can create shortcuts to conversations that appear on your home screen so that you don’t even need to open the application to pick up on conversations – just tap the icon with the name of the contact.

 To set this up, choose ‘More‘ in the chat menu and tap the ‘Add conversation shortcut‘ option.